Best Flowering Herbs for Bees & Butterflies

 Lemon Balm (Melissa officinalis)

-Lemon balm leaves herb plant image.
+Lemon balm leaves herb plant and flowers on stem.

 Native to the Mediterranean.
 Lemon Balm is an aromatic, lemon-scented perennial.